 Finding Equine Therapy

 There are different options for getting involved with equine therapy as part of a larger treatment program.
 It can be useful for either mental illness issues in a treatment setting or people recovering from addictions who are attending a rehab facility.
 Whatever the issue is, equine therapy typically takes place in the context of a program that includes a more comprehensive recovery plan.

-Luxury rehabs usually offer equine therapy more often than general or traditional rehabs which may not have the budget for the activity.
+Luxury rehabs usually offer equine therapy in Malibu more often than general or traditional rehabs which may not have the budget for the activity.
 Luxury rehabs tend to have extra amenities and activities which are not available in more general programs.
 Equine therapy can be a very beneficial addition to rehab as many patients are dealing with complicated issues that can be addressed in their interactions with the horse.

 People struggling with mental illness can help ease some of their issues with depression, anxiety, low self-esteem through equine therapy.
 Treatment centers that specialize in mental health treatment may offer equine therapy as an option for supplemental treatment but they may be more expensive programs.
 If you are interested in equine therapy then contact programs in your area to find out if they offer it to their residential patients.